PharmaForest/valivali/valivali.md

 - %mp_assertcolvals	: To see if values in variables are in expected condition (from sasjscore)
 - %mp_assertdsobs		: To see if # of observations is in expected condition (from sasjscore)
 - %mp_assertscope		: To check macro scope (from sasjscore)
+- %set_tmp_lib				: To assign temporary libref for common location of Windows and other(Linux or Unix)

 ### Usage